SBS Wealth KiwiSaver Scheme

 Funds 3-7: The Lifestages Auto Option

-- As outlined in the table below, the life cycle investment option offers a combination of the Income Fund and the High Growth Fund.
+- As outlined in the table below, the life cycle investment option offers a combination of the Cash Fund, Income Fund, High Growth Fund and the Focused Growth.

 - The exact ratio varies based on your age.
-The intention is to provide investors with an age-appropriate mix of the two core funds SBS Wealth KiwiSaver funds.
+The intention is to provide investors with an age-appropriate mix of the four core funds SBS Wealth KiwiSaver funds.

 - The life cycle age-based stages and their respective investment composition, risk indicator and fees are presented in the table below.